-A brief history of language teaching policy in English primary schools.
+Foreign language teaching policy in primary schools: England

 The 1997 White Paper (see Gillard, Education in England) recommended that classes for L2 teaching and learning at secondary level should be set by ability (See Gillard, Education in England: a brief history).
 A few years later, the Nuffield Languages Inquiry (2000) looked at forign language teaching in schools and made 15 recommendations to improve L2 provision.
 These included designating languages a key skill (alongside literacy, numeracy and ICT), raising the profile of languages, and focusing on language awareness as part of the National Literacy Strategy “to bridge the gap between English, literacy and foreign languages”.
 The inquiry also recommended “an emphasis on transferable language learning skills and solid competence in grammatical structures, which assist the process of learning new languages” (recommendation 1.4: 84).